bkammerling/bkammerling.github.io/_posts/2016-10-06-what-on-earth-is-jekyll.markdown

   - tools
 ---

-It's a kind of tool to create static websites.
+It's a cheeky little tool to create static websites.

 ## What's a static website?
 Well if you've ever built a website, you probably started by simply creating one file, an HTML document.